stereoguide.com

 Those who buy a Marshall often appreciate the very well-made look.
 Insofar it is difficult to find alternatives for it.
 The Klipsch Heritage Groove is similarly positioned with an equally lovingly made retro design.
 It plays bassier and more dynamically, but clearly has to fall behind the Marshall in terms of treble resolution, room imaging and battery life.
 The bottom line is a clear stalemate, with the Klipsch Outdoor sounding better and the Marshall Indoor playing to its strengths.
 We would also like to mention the combination of stylish retro design and classy, full-fledged sound: The German Teufel Motiv Go offers an almost unbeatable balance, but is also relatively more expensive and visually more inconspicuous than the Marshall.

-Technical data Marshall Stockwell 2
+Technical specifications Marshall Stockwell 2

 • Manufacturer’s suggested retail price: 169 euros